praul/autoreply/README.md

 **Do you have multiple mail accounts on hosts, that don't support proper out-of-office notices?**
 This could be for you.

-**WARNING:** This answers to any both unread and unanswered mail, even if it is years old.
+**WARNING:** This answers to any both unread and unanswered mail, even if it is years old (if within selected date range).
-             Don’t use on a mailbox with old messages left unread and unanswered.
+             Don’t use on a mailbox with old messages left unread and unanswered just like that.
+Set date range accordingly.

 This is a very early version of this script.
 If you run into issues, please let me know.